 - 1 1/2 cup (375ml, 12 oz) milk, 2% or whole (1/4 cup of this can be cream for extra richness)

 - 1 cup (83g) grated white cheese e.g. Gruyere, Fontina, Emmenthal, Monterey Jack, Provolone

 - PREHEAT OVEN to 400F.
 Spray a small 7-8 inch/18-20cm ovenproof dish with oil.

 - BOIL GNOCCHI: Bring salted water to boil in medium saucepan.
 Put in gnocchi, bring to boil, and lower heat to medium.
 Gently boil for 2 minutes.
 Drain and set aside.

 - MAKE CHEESE SAUCE: Heat butter on medium in a medium saucepan.
 Add garlic and stir for 30 seconds.
 Add flour and seasonings, stirring for 2 minutes.
 Add milk (and cream if using), whisking until slightly thickened, about 4-5 minutes.
 Turn off heat.
 Stir in cheese until smooth sauce is formed.
-If too thick, add a bit more milk (sauce will thicken further with baking and standing).
+If too thick, add a bit more milk (but note that sauce will thicken further with baking and standing).
 Taste and adjust seasonings.
 Stir in gnocchi and green onions.

 - Make Ahead: Follow instructions above to boil gnocchi and make cheese sauce, including mixing in gnocchi and green onions.
 Pour mixture into prepared dish.
 Cover and refrigerate for up to 2 days.
 When ready to use, sprinkle Parmesan and chopped parsley over surface.
 Bake in preheated 400F oven for 20-25 minutes.
 Broil for 2-3 minutes if further browning is needed.